Dukes Creek Falls Recreation Area Info

 If you’re keen on avoiding crowds, early morning or late afternoon weekday visits may be best, even in the off-season.

-And due to the immense popularity of the Dukes Creek Falls swimming holes (one located about halfway down the trail, and one right at the base), I personally wouldn’t recommend visiting the area on weekends in peak summer season at all.
+Due to the immense popularity of the Dukes Creek Falls swimming holes, I personally wouldn’t recommend visiting the area on weekends in peak summer season at all.

 Dukes Creek Falls Directions

-Directions to Dukes Creek Falls From Helen, GA (5.4 miles)
+Directions to Dukes Creek From Helen, GA (5.4 miles)

 From downtown Helen, head west on GA-17 N/GA-75 N/N Main St/Unicoi Turnpike toward White Strasse.